gerardgeveling/ConvertWord2HtmlMultipleChoice/README.md

 etc.

-Question.. and answer .. can be used with sub en sup script , italic, underline etc.
+Questions and answers can be used with subscript and superscript , italic, underline etc., e.g. chemical formulas.
 Text in curly brackets will not sent to the html file.
 So this can be used to add explanations.

 When click on submit, an e-mail with an string of the given answers is ready to sent to the teacher.